Are Wood Pallets Safe for Transporting Food?

 The relationship of wood pallets and food safety has come under scrutiny in recent years from consumers and supply chain decision makers alike.
 Here are some basic things to consider as you make your own decision with respect to whether or not to use wood pallets in your supply chain, and if so, how to manage their handling to ensure safety.

 1. There Is No Evidence of Relationship Between Wood Pallets and Food Contamination Illness

 There is no evidence of significant food-borne illness outbreak related to the use of wood pallets.
 In fact, some research suggests that wood pallets are safer than alternatives because contaminants are absorbed into the wood, while non-absorbent material pallets would leave contaminants on the surface of the pallet where they pose a greater risk of cross-contamination.

 If wood pallets are wet, however, and have reached the fiber saturation point, then contaminants will not be absorbed.
 Additionally, they will be vulnerable to the development of mold.
 Several years ago, one plastic pallet company looking to emphasize the superiority of its product had some wood pallets analyzed at a laboratory and found evidence bacteria, Listeria, and other harmful contaminants.
 Resulting press releases struck a chord with the media and the public, which has an innate fear of the potential for food contamination.

 There was a barrage of media attention.
-Based on video evidence that I saw, these looked to be pallets that had been improperly stored outside and exposed to wet conditions.
 If pallets have not been properly stored, then they are at greater risk of contamination.